Depressive Disorders Information

 Post natal and antenatal depression

 The period of time leading up to, and in the months following the birth of a new baby can be incredibly difficult for new and expectant mothers.
-In the immediate period, there are there a number of rapid hormonal changes in a short period of time, the struggle of meeting expectations, and finding a new identity as a mother.
-These culminate into what is known as ‘baby blues’, and is experienced by up to 80% of new mothers.
-These ‘baby blues’ typically last for only a few days to a week, and therefore is not considered to be depression.
+Immediately before, there are there a number of rapid hormonal changes in a short period of time.
+There is also the struggle of meeting expectations, and finding a new identity as a mother.
+These can culminate into what is known as ‘baby blues’, and is experienced by up to 80% of new mothers.
+These ‘baby blues’ typically last for only a few days, or up to a week.
+Therefore it is not considered to be depression.

 Around 16% of new mothers experience postnatal depression within the first year of their child’s life.
 As with other forms of depression, the symptoms include low mood, low motivation and loss of enjoyment for a period of more than two weeks.
 A very common symptom is feelings of guilt, specifically feeling as though they aren’t a good mother or partner.
-These are very complex emotions and can impact on the mother’s wellbeing, but also her relationship with her baby, her partner, or other members of the family.
+These very complex emotions can impact on the mother’s wellbeing.
+This can also affect her relationship with her baby, her partner, or other members of the family.

 The specific causes can be complex, and often involve complex interactions between a number of factors.
 Sometimes the stress can result in depression.
-Women are typically at risk of developing antenatal or postnatal depression in the within the first few months, although the development of depression at any period within the first year following birth is considered to be postnatal depression.
+Women are typically at risk of developing antenatal or postnatal depression within the first few months.
+Although the development of depression at any period within the first year following birth is considered to be postnatal depression.

 The DSM-5 does not recognise post-natal depression as a separate condition from a major depressive disorder, and the criteria for diagnosis are outlined below.